Public Healthcare & Services in Finland

 Quick Identification of Donors

-Naturally time is of the essence when harvesting donor organs, and a challenge in Finland has been the speedy identification of organ donors and non-donors.
-Most people indicate in their will how they would like their bodies handled after death, but they do not carry a copy of their will in their back pocket.
-Organ donor status is not shown on all drivers' licenses as is the case in some countries.
+Time is of the essence when harvesting donor organs, and a challenge in Finland is the speedy identification of organ donors and non-donors; donor status is not shown on drivers' licenses in Finland as it is in some countries.

 Identify yourself as an organ donor or non-donor:

-- The Ministry of Social Affairs and Health has downloadable PDF organ donor status cards available at their website; KYLLÄ (YES) for people who consent to organ donation, and EI (NO) for those who do not consent.
+- Download a donor card as a PDF.
+KYLLÄ (YES) for people who consent to organ donation, or EI (NO) for those who do not consent.